beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 ```
 This part is the reduction of each block, and this is a common procedure for a dot product calculation as well (or even a histogram).
 The goal is to reduce the data stored in the shared memory to the sum of all the elements in the block.

-The for loop starts with half the number of threads in the block, and the stride gets halved for every iteration using the shift right operator.
+The `for` loop starts with half the number of threads in the block, and the stride gets halved for every iteration using the shift right operator.

-The if block ensures that each thread adds the value of a neighboring element in the shared memory to its own, computing the sum.
+The `if` block ensures that each thread adds the value of a neighboring element in the shared memory to its own, computing the sum.

-There is barrier synchronization once again, making sure that _all_ threads in the block reach this point before continuing onto the next, as without this some threads may read unchanged data, and the computation would be wrong.
+There is barrier synchronization once again, making sure that _all_ threads in the block reach this point before continuing onto the next, as without this some threads may read unchanged data, and the calculation would be wrong.

 If you are more of a visual learner, the image below may aid in seeing how it would look like: